Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Results

-CBC3D takes approximately 61.59 seconds (1 min) to convert the segmented image of the first aneurysm into a mesh of approximately 272K tetrahedra and 63K points. \Cref{fig:Mesh_Cuts_artery1} shows cross sections of the volume meshes generated by each method, merged with the conforming AFLR boundary layer mesh. \Cref{fig:Mesh_Cuts_artery2} shows cross sections of the volume meshes generated for the second aneurysm case. \Cref{table_number_of_elements} shows the number of elements generated by each method when processing the CBC3D mesh of aneurysm 1 and the surface mesh of aneurysm 2.
-The TetGen meshes contain fewer elements compared to the CDT3D meshes in both cases. \Cref{table_artery_1_performance} and \cref{table_artery_2_performance} show the runtime of each method for aneurysm cases 1 and 2, respectively.
+CBC3D takes approximately 61.59 seconds (1 min) to convert the segmented image of the first aneurysm into a mesh of approximately 272K tetrahedra and 63K points.
+Figures \ref{fig:Mesh_Cuts_1_artery1} and \ref{fig:Mesh_Cuts_2_artery1} show cross sections of the volume meshes generated by each method, merged with the conforming AFLR boundary layer mesh.
+Figure \ref{fig:Mesh_Cuts_artery2} shows cross sections of the volume meshes generated for the second aneurysm case.
+Table \ref{table_number_of_elements} shows the number of elements generated by each method when processing the CBC3D mesh of aneurysm 1 and the surface mesh of aneurysm 2.
+The TetGen meshes contain fewer elements compared to the CDT3D meshes in both cases.
+Tables \ref{table_artery_1_performance} and \ref{table_artery_2_performance} show the runtime of each method for aneurysm cases 1 and 2, respectively.
 They also show the mesh generation/adaptation rates of each method (measured in elements generated per second).
-TetGen exhbits good performance when generating its small-size meshes.
-Although it is not listed in \cref{table_artery_1_performance}, it should be noted that CDT3D exhibits good scalability, as its runtime is reduced to approximately 1 minute and its anisotropic adaptation rate becomes 27K when utilizing 40 cores.
+TetGen exhibits good performance when generating its small-size meshes.
+Although it is not listed in Table \ref{table_artery_1_performance}, it should be noted that CDT3D exhibits good scalability, as its runtime is reduced to approximately 1 minute and its anisotropic adaptation rate becomes 27K when utilizing 40 cores.
 When utilizing 10 cores, CDT3D's mesh generation/adaptation rate exceeds that of TetGen's.
 For the second case, CDT3D completes anisotropic adaptation in about 49 seconds when utilizing 40 cores.
+Using the same number of cores, PODM takes about 2 seconds (about 260K elements/sec) to generate an isotropic mesh for the first case without utilizing the sizing function and 4 seconds (about 135K elements/sec) when it does.